cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 * ACK and NACK features
 * error detection
-* merging and dividing packets
+* merging and dividing datapackages to and from datagrams
 * datagram retransmission
 * datagram queuing
 * datagram prioritization